Using Extensions

 .

-You can start a tailored goose session with specific extensions directly from the CLI.
-To do this, run the following command:
+You can start a tailored Goose session with specific extensions directly from the CLI.
+This will add and enable the extensions, so there's no need to do this if you already have the extensions enabled.

 goose session --with-extension "VAR=value command arg1 arg2"